lfriedl/bipartite-pairs-expts/data-prep/README.md

 True pairs: instances of the same person on different days (or weeks, respectively).

-Code that creates/saves bipartite graph + samples small graphs: [`reality_mining/realitySampleGraphs.R`](reality_mining/realitySampleGraphs.R).
+Code that creates/saves bipartite graph + samples small graphs: top-level call is [`reality_mining/realitySampleGraphs.R`](reality_mining/realitySampleGraphs.R).

 * Bipartite graph: each row is a person + day (or week), each column is an app name (or the ID of a bluetooth device or cell tower).
 Code in [dataReader.R](sample_graphs/dataReader.R):`readAllRealityData()`.

 * Sampling: choose some person IDs to be in pairs and others to be singletons.
 Then for each singleton, choose a day/week to use (among those seen in the data), and for each pair, choose two days/weeks.
-Code in [dataReader.R](sample_graphs/dataReader.R):`sampleRealityMiningDataFromMatrix()`.
+Code in [dataReader.R](sample_graphs/dataReader.R):`sampleRealityMiningDataFromMatrix()` both creates samples and converts them from .Rdata to .mtx.

 # Congress